serverlessworkflow/specification/specification/README.md

 Switch state event conditions specify events, which the switch state must wait for.
 Each condition can reference one workflow-defined event.
 Upon arrival of this event, the associated transition is taken.
-The 'eventRef' property references a name of one of the defined workflow events.
+The "eventRef" property references a name of one of the defined workflow events.
-The 'transition' property defines the workflow transition to be taken when the referenced event arrives. the 'eventDataFilter' defines the event data filter to be used to filter event data before the transition is made.
+The "transition" property defines the workflow transition to be taken when the referenced event arrives. the "eventDataFilter" defines the event data filter to be used to filter event data before the transition is made.

 #### Delay State